BJMdotNET/pr1nc3/topics/vault/index.md

 ----

  - [**"There are good things in Prince's musical vault, says former engineer who has heard songs -- Susan Rogers has heard the new music from Prince that the rest of us may soon hear."**](http://www.startribune.com/c-j-there-are-good-things-in-prince-s-musical-vault-says-former-engineer-who-has-heard-songs/487824511/) by C.J.
-(Cheryl Johnson) in [Minneapolis Star Tribune](http://www.startribune.com/) on 10 July 2018 about Susan Rogers, vault ([mirror](https://web.archive.org/web/*/http://www.startribune.com/c-j-there-are-good-things-in-prince-s-musical-vault-says-former-engineer-who-has-heard-songs/487824511/))
+(Cheryl Johnson) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 10 July 2018 about Susan Rogers, vault ([mirror](https://web.archive.org/web/*/http://www.startribune.com/c-j-there-are-good-things-in-prince-s-musical-vault-says-former-engineer-who-has-heard-songs/487824511/))

 ----